-Short-term or excessive trading into and out of the Trust may harm performance by disrupting portfolio management strategies and by increasing expenses.
+Short-term or excessive purchases and redemptions of the Trust by shareholders may harm its performance by disrupting portfolio management strategies and by increasing expenses.
 Excessive trading can increase costs as it may cause the Trust to utilize its lines of credit or initiate portfolio transactions during unfavorable periods in markets in which the Trust trades.
 Excessive trading can also cause the Trust to maintain higher cash balances than it otherwise would, which may lower the Trust's performance in times of rising markets.
 The costs incurred from short-term traders are borne by all investors.
 While the Trust cannot assure that it can detect and prevent all excessive and short-term trading, especially as it relates to the activity occurring in omnibus accounts maintained with intermediaries where the Trust does not receive the underlying individual trading activity, the Trust's Board of Trustees has adopted policies and procedures designed to help identify such short-term trading activity, and the Trust has entered into agreements with intermediaries to improve the information it receives concerning omnibus accounts.
 The Trust reserves the right, based either on the size or frequency of the transaction, but does not have the obligation, to reject any purchase request that it regards as potentially disruptive to efficient portfolio management.
-Depending on the availability of transaction information, purchase and sale transactions of Trust shares are monitored daily.
-In general, whenever such monitoring discloses that a shareholder has made two or more purchases and sales of Trust shares within a 90 day period, further reviews are made to determine if the trading activity was excessive and, if so, whether the effect upon the Trust could be harmful.
+Depending on the availability of transaction information, purchase and redemptions of Trust shares are monitored daily.
+In general, whenever such monitoring discloses that a shareholder has made two or more purchases and redemptions of Trust shares within a 90-day period, further reviews are made to determine if the trading activity was excessive and, if so, whether the effect upon the Trust could be harmful.
 If it is determined that there could be such an effect, the shareholder will be either warned or notified that further purchases of shares of the Trust will not be accepted.
-The Trust may reply to inquiries concerning its policies, but does not enter into arrangements with any person to permit frequent purchases and redemptions of Trust shares.
-The Trust does not consider transactions from automatic purchase or redemption plans in this category.
+The Trust may reply to inquiries concerning its policies, but does not enter into a